CodeEvolve: an open source evolutionary coding agent for algorithmic discovery and optimization: Methodology

-\paragraph{Inspiration-based Crossover.} A key challenge in adapting evolutionary algorithms to LLMs is devising a meaningful crossover operator.
-Rather than directly splicing code, which often breaks syntax and semantics, we introduce an \textit{inspiration-based crossover} mechanism.
-For both exploitation and exploration, we sample a set of high-performing "inspiration" solutions from the population using either the rank-based selection policy (if exploiting) or a random sample (if exploring).
-These complete solutions are provided as additional context to the \texttt{LLMEnsemble}.
-This encourages the LLM to synthesize new solutions that integrate successful patterns, logic, or functions from multiple parents, effectively performing a semantic crossover within the model's generative process.
-In order to prevent premature convergence, we only employ the inspiration-based crossover after the first wave of migrations occurs.
+\paragraph{Inspiration-based Crossover.} For both exploitation and exploration, we provide the ensemble with a set of ``inspiration'' solutions, which are sampled by rank in the former case (Eq.~\ref{eq:rank_sampling}) or uniformly at random in the latter case.
+Because \method{} adopts a diff-based \texttt{SEARCH/REPLACE} editing format---where the LLM identifies a code region in a single parent program and proposes a targeted replacement---traditional binary crossover is ill-suited: it would require identifying semantically compatible regions across two distinct programs and merging them into a coherent diff, which is highly error-prone.
+Instead, our inspiration-based approach achieves the semantic intent of crossover more naturally: the LLM is given multiple inspiration solutions alongside the parent, understands the high-level strategies they embody, and incorporates those ideas into the parent via targeted edits.
+This makes the operator effectively multi-parent, with binary crossover as the special case of a single inspiration.

-Algorithm \ref{algo:codeevolve} shows a pseudocode for the evolutionary operators.
-The \texttt{LLMEnsemble} (Section~\ref{sec:ensemble}) receives as input a prompt, a set of ancestor solutions (which may be empty), the target solution itself and a set of inspirations, and it outputs a new solution.
-Similarly, the \texttt{MetaPromptingLLM} described in the exploration step receives as input a prompt and a solution, and outputs a new prompt.
+Algorithm~\ref{algo:codeevolve} presents the core operator loop.
+The \texttt{LLMEnsemble} receives a prompt, an ancestor set (possibly empty), the target solution, and inspirations, and outputs a new solution.
+The \texttt{MetaPromptingLLM} receives a prompt and a solution and outputs a new prompt.
+For readability, the pseudocode omits the scheduler and population management logic, as both are orthogonal to the operator logic and described below.

-In practice, the process of generating new prompts/solutions mentioned above consists of instructing the LLM to modify the parent's code according to a diff-based \texttt{SEARCH/REPLACE} format, i.e., the LLM first searches for a specific section of code, and then replaces it with the proposed modifications.
-This ensures targeted and precise edits.